The Torii Gate as a Gateway Between Dimensions

 I simplified the architecture of the gates and drew from traditional Japanese water motifs.
 I then purchased plywood and created an Illustrator file, putting both through the CNC router.

 I used color and outline to bring a 2D influence.

 I cut pieces of foam to size with a hot wire cutter and glued them to the base of the and added support structures.

 sink or swim

 Due to limited resources, I only had one chance to see if my gate would float.
-I took my piece to a local lake outlet.
-I had to assemble it onsite, as the completed sculpture was too large to be carried through doorways.
+I took my piece to a local lake outlet, where had to assemble it onsite because the completed sculpture was too large to be carried through doorways.
 Thankfully, my vision came to life as the structure’s 2D appearance caused a striking contrast against the natural background.
 I might have suffered from bug bites from the water for the next few weeks, but it was definitely worth it.